-Stock Issuance Proposals.
-Approval of each of the Stock Issuance Proposals requires the affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the meeting and entitled to vote thereon.
+Stock Issuance Proposal.
+Approval of the Stock Issuance Proposal requires the affirmative vote of a majority of the shares of the Company's common stock represented in person or by proxy at the meeting and entitled to vote thereon.
+Pursuant to the rules of Nasdaq, the holders of the Series B Preferred Stock are not entitled to vote on the Stock Issuance Proposal.
 Abstentions, which are considered present and entitled to vote on these matters, will have the same effect as a vote "AGAINST" this proposal.
 Broker non-votes, which are not considered present and entitled to vote on this matter, will not have any effect on the vote with respect to these proposals.